 He would go on to score a brace last weekend in only his third appearance for the club.

 In contrast to the first season, Sunderland players do not spend much time in front of the camera.
 One of the few exceptions is new signing Luke O'Nien who comes across as ambitious and enthusiastic but also likeable.

 The defender/midfielder is still with the club.
-This season, he has played 35 times in the league and scored four goals.
+This season, he has played 19 times in the league and scored two goals.

-The 26-year-old centre-back, who transferred to Sunderland from Peterborough ahead of the 2018/19 season on a two-year deal, joined League Two side Salford City in a deadline day loan move September.
-He has made 18 appearances in all competitions for the club.
+The 26-year-old centre-back, who transferred to Sunderland from Peterborough ahead of the 2018/19 season on a two-year deal, joined League Two side Salford City in a deadline day loan move in September of 2019, before joining Bristol Rovers on a permanent deal last summer.